-Applicants must have considerable experience in the policy areas described.
-Experience in state government is strongly preferred and the ability to develop and support practical solutions that states can implement is a must.
-The successful candidate will need to be adept at working with a team that is located in different office locations, supervising and overseeing the work of other NASHP staff, and be a strong team player.
+Prior experience in state government is preferred and the ability to develop and support practical solutions that states can implement is a must.
+The successful candidate will be a strong team player who is adept at working with a team, supervising and overseeing the work of other NASHP staff.

 Essential Duties and Responsibilities

-- Work in collaboration with the Population Health team’s Senior Program Director and other NASHP staff to develop, implement and manage grant initiatives focused on specific policy areas
+- Work in collaboration with the team’s senior program director and other NASHP staff to develop, implement, and manage grant initiatives focused on specific policy areas.

-Although we have currently suspended work-related travel due to the COVID-19 public health emergency, we do anticipate that travel will eventually again be required.
+Although NASHP has currently suspended work-related travel due to the COVID-19 public health emergency, it expects that travel will eventually again be required.

 - Relevant work experience and Master’s degree or other graduate degree in public policy, public health, law or related areas, or equivalent combination of education and experience